-The collections of the National Jazz Archive are comprehensive and ever-expanding.
+The collections of the National Jazz Archive are comprehensive and ever-expanding, and provide a unique resource for jazz researchers and enthusiasts.

 Our on-going objectives for these collections include cataloguing and conserving, and to increase free accessibility through digitisation.
 We are grateful to Heritage Lottery Funding for its important contribution to this.

-Many photographs, journals, posters and programmes are now freely available to view here on our website.
-You can also search our complete catalogue, including books and other items that cannot be accessed on line, which may be viewed here.
+Many photographs, journals, posters and programmes are now freely available to view on our website.
+You can also search our complete catalogue, including books and other items that cannot be accessed on line.

 We're here to help